How to Manage Cold? Medically Approved Home Remedies!

 Understanding Causes of Cold

-1. Rest, Rest, Rest
+Rest, Rest, Rest

-2. Fluids
+Fluids

-3. Steam
+Steam

-4. Honey Powerhouse
+Honey Powerhouse

-5. Sore Throat Soothers
+Sore Throat Soothers

-6. Aromatherapy Oils
+Aromatherapy Oils

-7. Spicy Food
+Spicy Food

-- The Vitamin C Conundrum: While vitamin C supports a healthy immune system, mega doses won’t make your cold disappear once symptoms hit.
+When you're miserable, it's easy to fall for quick-fix promises.
+But save your energy (and money) by avoiding these unhelpful tactics:- The Vitamin C Conundrum: While vitamin C supports a healthy immune system, mega doses won't make your cold disappear once symptoms hit.

 - Zinc Lozenges: The hype around zinc for colds started because some studies suggested it might shorten the duration of symptoms.
 However, the evidence is mixed.
 The type of zinc, the dosage, and how early you start using it seem to influence whether it makes any difference.
 While they likely won't hurt most people, they can cause nausea and an unpleasant metallic taste.

-- Echinacea: This herbal supplement is widely marketed for cold prevention and treatment.
+- Echinacea: This herbal supplement is widely marketed for cold prevention and management.
 But research has shown very little if any, actual benefit.
-It’s relatively safe for short-term use in healthy people, but it can interact with certain medications, so always talk to your online doctor before trying it.
+It's relatively safe for short-term use in healthy people, but it can interact with certain medications, so always talk to your online doctor before trying it.

 When to Consult a Doctor?